Microgreen Grow Mats Verse Soil: Which is Better, Hemp, Bamboo, or Soil?

 The quick short answer is I'm not giving up on them.

-On the positive side, the bamboo microgreen grow mats are clean, easy to cut to size.
+On the positive side, the bamboo microgreen grow mats are clean, and easy to cut to size.
 There are no fiber issues.
 I only wish they grew microgreens better.

 The bamboo mats didn't perform as well as the hemp mat.
 But I learned a few things from this test and will be changing up how I grow them.
 More on this below.